pedromsantos/pedromsantos.github.com/_posts/2012-06-26-dcpu16-CS-and-objC.md

 <b>Responsability:</b> Parse tokens from Lexer into Statments.

 <p><b>Implementation details:</b></p>
-<p>The Parser transforms Lexer token into Model Statments following a set of rules.</p>
+<p>The Parser transforms Lexer token into Model/Statments following a set of rules defined by the language.</p>

 ###Assembler
 Responsible for code generation from parser Statments.